-As we know, March 2020 was a very significant time in history as the UK was placed into lockdown due to the growing number of COVID-19 cases.
+As we know, March 2020 was a very significant time in history as the UK was placed into its first lockdown due to the growing number of COVID-19 cases.
 This resulted in all but essential businesses and services closing with immediate effect.
 Members of the public were told to stay at home and only leave to shop for essentials or go out in exceptional circumstances, including for one form of daily exercise.

-Since that time, each nation within the UK has experienced a variation of lockdown constraints in line with increasing and decreasing numbers of infections.
+Since that time, each nation within the UK experienced a variation of lockdown constraints in line with increasing and decreasing numbers of infections.

 The effect of the advice to work from home was significant.
 By April 2020, 46.6% of people in employment did some work at home, with 86% doing so as a result of the coronavirus (COVID-19) pandemic.